 U.S.-Republic of Congo Trade Facts

-Congo was the United States' 127th largest goods export market in 2011.
+Congo (Brazzaville) was the United States' 141st largest goods export market in 2017.

-Congo was the United States' 67th largest supplier of goods imports in 2011.
+Congo (Brazzaville) was the United States' 116th largest supplier of goods imports in 2017.

 U.S. goods imports from Congo (Brazzaville) totaled $128 million in 2017, down 2.9% ($4 million) from 2016, and down 95.8% from 2007.

 The top import categories (2-digit HS) in 2017 were: mineral fuels ($103 million), wood and wood products ($14 million), machinery ($3 million), special other (returns) ($3 million), and precious metal and stone (diamonds) ($2 million).

 U.S. total imports of agricultural products from Congo (Brazzaville) totaled $1 million in 2017.

 - The U.S. goods trade deficit with Congo (Brazzaville) was $11 million in 2017, a 812.2% increase ($10 million) over 2016.

 U.S. foreign direct investment (FDI) in Congo (Brazzaville) (stock) was $230 million in 2017, a 0.4% decrease from 2016.
 There is no information on the distribution of U.S. FDI in Congo (Brazzaville).

 No data on Congo (Brazzaville)'s FDI in the U.S. are available.
 There is no information on the distribution of Congo (Brazzaville) FDI in the U.S.

 NOTE: No services trade data with Congo (Brazzaville) are available.